Government Approved Testing

-Many Meth-testing suppliers employ inadequately trained, inexperienced staff using basic in-field testing kits or hand-held devices.
-This is of course cheaper.
-And hand-held devices do give instant results.
+Some Meth-testing companies employ inadequately trained, inexperienced staff - often using basic in-field testing kits or hand-held devices.

-The problem with both methods is they do not meet Government guidelines (NZS8510:2017).
-So, in a tenancy tribunal or other court case, they would not stand up to scrutiny.
+While being cheaper and giving instant results, the problem with these methods is that they don't meet Government guidelines (NZS8510:2017).
+So, in a tenancy tribunal or other court case, would not stand up to scrutiny.
 In-field kits, for example, have issues with external variabilities and sensitivity that can give false positives and false negatives.
 Yet this is the means of testing used by many suppliers in the field.

 Step 1: Field Composite Testing

-We begin with field composite testing using a kit supplied by our lab partner Hills Laboratories, to establish whether meth is present or not.
-Applying our skills in forensic examination and fire investigation, target rooms are selected, testing a number of different areas in each room.
+At Meth Forensics, we begin with field composite testing - using a kit supplied by our lab partner Hills Laboratories.
+Applying our extensive knowledge of forensic examination and fire investigation, we select rooms we know are most likely to be contaminated, targeting specific areas in each room.
 This identifies if there is a problem by analysing all the swabs together and giving one result.

-Samples are analysed at the laboratory, with a result and debrief usually available within three to four working days.
+These samples are then analysed at the laboratory, with a result and debrief usually available within three to four working days.

 Step 2: Individual Room Testing

-This can save substantial sums, as even with reasonably high levels of contamination, we can usually advise on how to reduce it below Government guidelines.
+At this point we often save substantial sums for our clients - because even with reasonably high levels of contamination, we can often advise on how to reduce contamination to below Government guidelines.

-As you can see, it’s an approach that is not only more accurate and more robust.
-It’s often the most cost effective.
+It is an approach that is not only more accurate and more robust - in the long term it is often the most cost effective.